Xetibo/ReSet-Doc/sections/literature.typ

 Using JavaScript for this use case also creates a bind, namely, it is no longer possible to split extensions, as JavaScript is a single-threaded system.
-This means that each extension that can possibly crash, would also take down the GNOME-Shell as collateral.
+This means that each extension that can crash, would also take down the GNOME-Shell as collateral.

-To visualize the concept, @rust_function_overriding provides an example of function overriding as parameter in Rust:
+To visualize the concept, @rust_function_overriding provides an example of function overriding as a parameter in Rust:

 //typstfmt::off
 #align(left, [#figure(sourcecode(```rs